axtk/evtm/README.md

 (listener, event) => listener.type === '*' || listener.type === event.type;
 ```

+This option can be useful, for instance, to apply event type pattern matching instead of strict equality check.

 `props.toHandlerPayload: (listener, event) => any`<br>
 specifies the payload that the handler function should receive.
 By default, it returns the `event` object.